 - important criteria of the customer

-- remarkable quotes from the customer
+- remarkable proposals from the customer

 Tip # 2: put the customer first

 We are so used to thinking in terms of turnover, costs and targets that we sometimes risk losing sight of the customer's interests.
-When the customer views your quotation, he is mainly looking for recognition and confirmation.
+When the customer views your proposal, he is mainly looking for recognition and confirmation.
 So don't come up with a completely new proposal.
 Did you find a better solution afterwards?
 Discuss this with the customer first.
 He will certainly appreciate it.
 He has almost crossed the line so far!
 Yes, but now the financial part.
 I can hear you think.
 But this part is also a great opportunity to further convince the customer.
 Contrary to popular belief, it is not the offer with the lowest price that wins, but the one with the most value.
-This also applies to any kind of quotation.
+This also applies to any kind of proposal.
 It does not matter whether you use a fixed (project) or variable price.

 In any case, substantiate your price as concretely as possible and add sources where necessary.
 For example: